Possible Solutions to Challenges in Nigeria Today

 In August 2014, Nigeria’s own Independent Corrupt Practices and Other Related Offences Commission (ICPC) reported that corruption was endemic to Nigerian universities, due to continual failure to make violators accountable for their actions.
-The Chairman of the ICPC’s University System Study Review, Professor Olu Aina, said there was a lack “political will” to deal with corruption violations, few internal checks and balances in universities to prevent corruption, and little external oversight of corrupt practices.
+The Chairman of the ICPC’s University System Study Review, Professor Olu Aina, said there was a lack of “political will” to deal with corruption violations, few internal checks and balances in universities to prevent corruption, and little external oversight of corrupt practices.

 Beyond political corruption, the Nigerian education system suffers in other ways.
-It compares poorly not only to those of developed Western nations, but also to other African countries like Ghana and South Africa.
+It compares poorly not only to those of developed Western nations but also to other African countries like Ghana and South Africa.
 In 1997 and 2000, federal government expenditure on education was below 10% of the overall budget.
-The money appropriated to the education sector in the 2013 budget was ₦426.53 billion which amounts to only 8.67% of the total budget (₦4.92 trillion).
+The money appropriated to the education sector in the 2013 budget was ₦426.53 billion, which amounts to only 8.67% of the total budget (₦4.92 trillion).
 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) recommends that the education sector accounts for 26% of national budgets in order to impact national development.

 Inadequate Infrastructure in Nigeria

-Also, what do we have to say on the state of Nigerian road networks?
+What is there to say on the state of Nigerian road networks?
 Business suffers without a dependable road system.
 Corruption and the embezzlement of public funds keep roadways in disrepair.
 In 2011, the World Bank reported that only 67% of paved roads and 33% of unpaved roads were in good or fair condition.
 Between 2001 and 2006, only $50 million of the needed $240 million were allocated for road maintenance.

-Similar issues of inadequacy and corruption can be seen in the water resources and railways.
+Similar issues of inadequacy and corruption can be seen in water resources and railways.
 Nigeria needs to tackle the challenge its infrastructure problems by providing the proper funding and cracking down on the embezzlement of public funds earmarked for infrastructure.
 Any engineer or contractor that fails to do his work well should be taken to task.